gaborbankutidev/BringApp/apps/bring-app/README.md

 - Create the necessary .env files in the _root_, _next_ and _plugins/bring-app_ folders
 - Start the backend services in docker with `yarn services:up`
 - Build the theme and start the development with `yarn dev`
-- Activate your Project Theme and complete the required plugin installation steps
+- Activate the Bring App plugin
 - Happy building!

 ## Folders